Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 That's shrewd.

-Boy, she's smok boy is she's smart.
+Boy, she's boy, is she smart.

-The first lady's ability to somehow answer the girl's question without inflaming either side of the debate.
+You have to be impressed, the first lady's ability to somehow answer the girl's question without inflaming either side of the debate.

-Have you ever heard two people more in the tank for somebody than uh F. Chuck Todd and F. Savannah Guthrie?
+Have you ever heard two people more in the tank for somebody than F. Chuck Todd and F. Savannah Guthrie?

 Nice to have you on the program today, sir.